Module 8 Exercises¶

 We declare the list using the abstract type

-.We instantiate it using a concrete type, such as
+List.We instantiate it using a concrete type, such as

-For now, use LinkedList
+For now, use LinkedList.

 IntelliJ will say it doesn’t know what those types are.
 You have to mouse-over the offensive code and allow IntelliJ to suggest what you should do.

-The classes you want are found in java.util
+The classes you want are found in java.util so be sure to choose those.

 The

-needs a type parameter, which in this case should beString
+Listneeds a type parameter, which in this case should beString.Using your list, add the following:

 Print the list and verify that it’s right